Over 500+ Successful Court Cases & Counting: See Reviews ➔

 At Bilecki Law Group, we defend service members from public record offenses and fraudulent enlistment, appointment, or separation under Article 104 of the UCMJ

-What Is Article 104 Of The UCMJ?
+What is Article 104 Of The UCMJ?

 Article 104 of the UCMJ involves a range of charges with regards to public records.
 This includes altering, concealing, removing, mutilating, obliterating, or destroying public records while serving in the armed forces.
 Article 104 also covers the fraudulent enlistment, appointment, or separation of a service member, as well as assisting another service member in that act.